zed-industries/zed/docs/src/languages/elixir.md

 3. Restart Zed

-{% hint style="warning" %}
-If `elixir-ls` is not running in an elixir project, check the error log via the command palette action `zed: open log`.
+> If `elixir-ls` is not running in an elixir project, check the error log via the command palette action `zed: open log`.
 If you find an error message mentioning: `invalid LSP message header "Shall I install Hex? (if running non-interactively, use \"mix local.hex --force\") [Yn]`, you might need to install [`Hex`](https://hex.pm).
 You run `elixir-ls` from the command line and accept the prompt to install `Hex`.
-{% endhint %}

 ### Formatting with Mix